spotinst/help/src/docs/eco/release-notes/README.md

 <div style="padding-left:16px">

-* **ECO-0002**: **November 27, 2024**: You can now view the following Effective Savings Rate (ESR is a FinOps metric that measures the actual ROI of cloud discount instruments) data in the Eco console:
+* **ECO-0002 November 27, 2024**: You can now view the following Effective Savings Rate (ESR is a FinOps metric that measures the actual ROI of cloud discount instruments) data in the Eco console:

   * EC2 ESR
   * Non-EC2 ESR